Russell left out as Ritchie named Scotland captain

 Last updated on .From the section Scottish Rugby

-Finn Russell has been left out of Scotland's squad for the upcoming autumn series, while Jamie Ritchie has been named captain.
+Finn Russell has been left out of Scotland's squad for the upcoming autumn series, while Jamie Ritchie is named captain.

 Stuart Hogg is back in the group after being rested for the summer tour to Argentina, but will not resume his role as skipper.

-Former Australia back row Jack Dempsey has been called up for the first time.
+Former Australia back-row Jack Dempsey has been called up for the first time.

 Adam Hastings returns as one of the fly-half options, along with Blair Kinghorn and Ross Thompson.

+"The 10s that are in our squad, and in particular Adam Hastings, his form has been very good this season.
+We want to reward that.

+"For Finn we want him to respond to this challenge and show regular form and consistency for his club."

-Russell, 30, was unavailable for the first match against Australia, which falls outside the Test window, but has been left out altogether by head coach Gregor Townsend with matches against Fiji, New Zealand, and Argentina to be played in November.
+Racing 92 fly-half Russell, 30, was unavailable for the first match against Australia, which falls outside the Test window, but is a surprise omission for the games against Fiji, New Zealand, and Argentina in November.

 His relationship with Townsend has at times been strained, no more so than in 2020 when Russell, who has 62 caps, walked out on the squad prior to the Six Nations and publicly criticised the coach's methods.